 Keep it Clean

-The Dining or Kitchen Table: Toss the trash.
+- Dining Room: Toss the trash.
 Scoop up anything that belongs somewhere else.
 Wipe spills.